PetrutMit/RayTracerJourney/README.md

 cudaMalloc((void**)&d_list, SPHERE_COUNT * sizeof(hittable*))
 // Results in cuda error: unspecified launch failure ==> SEGFAULT
 // Probably because macro is not expanded correctly
+// With debug flags on ??
 ```
+> 30. Instrumenting the code and adding some improvements